-Good performance of teachers and students comes, among other things, from concentration.
-Good air quality can promote concentration, but also productivity.
-It is therefore very important to create a good indoor climate.
+Good performance of teachers and students relies on concentration, among other things.
+Good air quality has a direct influence on promoting concentration, but also productivity.
+It is of great importance to create a healthy indoor climate.

-In addition, it also improves performance.
-Regular maintenance of the ventilation system and the use of filters with the correct filter class means better indoor air quality For all educational institutions, at least filter class ePM1 50% is recommended.
-These filters are able to remove fine dust particles from the air.
+Regular maintenance of the ventilation system and using filters with the correct filter class means better indoor air quality.
+For all educational institutions at least filter class ePM1 50% is recommended.
+These filters are capable of removing fine dust particles from the air.

 The desired or recommended indoor air quality and the current outdoor air quality determine the minimum filter class of the filter.
 Eurovent has developed a system in which different areas are divided into five different SUP classes.
 According to this system, educational institutions fall into SUP class 2.
 According to Eurovent, these are areas with permanent occupation.
-There is one higher SUP class, but this is for, among others, hospitals with very strict requirements.
+There is only one higher SUP class, which is only mandatory for facilities with very strict requirements.